HOSFELT - MERIDIAN

 APEX art on denim at White Walls Gallery.

-Charles Felver's Ferlinghetti documentary plays late at E6 Gallery.
+Christopher Felver's Ferlinghetti documentary plays late at E6 Gallery.

 Steven Wolf, Peter Frank, George Melrod (Art Ltd), Robert Berman at E6 Gallery.